steelman/git-ftp/man/git-ftp.1.md

 :	Don't verify server certificate.
 BE CAREFUL!
 `--cacert <file>`
 :	Use **FILE** as CA certificate store.
 Usefull when a server has got a self-signed certificate.
 The **FILE** is relative to the directory the command is invoked in.
 When a relative pathname is set in the git-ftp.cacert option (git-ftp.SCOPE.cacert is also available), it's relative to the top of the git repository.
+`--uncommited`
+:	Push to a server files that are tracked and have been modified but not yet commited, both staged and not.
+`--unstaged`
+:	Push to a server files that are tracked and have been modified but not yet added to the index.

 # URL